odairdelahozgh/AdminLTE4Helper/README.md

 # AdminLTE 4 PHP Helper Library

-A PHP library designed to simplify the generation of AdminLTE 4 HTML components and layouts.
+A PHP-8.2 library designed to simplify the generation of AdminLTE 4 HTML components, widgets and layouts.

 ## Description